 Book With a Third Party

 Did you know you can book Disney Resorts through a third party and still receive the benefits of booking through Disney?
-Yep, you still get those 180 day ADRs, 60-day fast passes, extra magic hours, and magical express.
-And it’s so simple!
+Yep, you still get many Disney perks and it’s so simple!
 To give you an idea of how much you can save, we recently booked through hotels.com for a moderate resort and saved close to $200 per night.
 And furthermore, if you have nights that can be redeemed through a site like hotels.com, you can use those free nights on Disney property too!
 Did someone say FREE ROOM at Disney?
 Yep, if you do it right, a free Disney night could also be yours.
 Check out our entire post on how to book a Disney Resort with a third party.

 Use Disney Gift Cards to Pay for your Trip

-One of the easiest ways to save a little (or a lot) of money on a Disney vacation is by buying gift cards to pay for your trip.
+One of the Best Ways to Save Money on a Disney Vacation is to save a little (or a lot) of money on a Disney vacation is by buying gift cards to pay for your trip.
 Love Target?
 You can save 5% at Target on Disney gift cards when you use your RedCard to pay for them!
 We live near a grocery chain that offers free fuel with the purchase of gift cards, so we buy our gift cards for the trip there and usually end up earning a few free tanks of gas!
 Be on the lookout for gift card deals too, some retailers offer extra perks or discounts on gift cards during “sales”.

 Skip the Park Hopper Ticket